bencahoon01/TigerTix/README.md

 ## How to Run Regression Tests

-The project uses Jest for automated testing with comprehensive test coverage.
+The project uses Jest for automated testing with comprehensive test coverage for both frontend and backend.

-### Running Tests
+### Running Backend Tests
 1. Navigate to the backend directory:
    ```bash
    cd backend